Skip to content

 Testing the NOBULL Canvas Lifter for Accessories

-For accessories like leg presses, split squats, and lunges, the NOBULL Canvas Lifter does a pretty good job.
+The NOBULL Canvas Lifter does a pretty good job with accessories like leg presses, split squats, and lunges.
 This shoe is flexible enough to accommodate different accessories that require more toe box flexibility.

-The rubber outsole with its herringbone tread pattern should also perform well for different accessory exercises that have different grip demands.
-You shouldn’t experience slip issues when doing things like hack squats and pendulum squats, for example.
+The rubber outsole, with its herringbone tread pattern, should also perform well for accessory exercises that have different grip demands.
+For example, you shouldn’t experience slip issues when doing hack squats and pendulum squats.

 This is another reason why I like the NOBULL Canvas Lifter for beginners who are just starting to experiment with weightlifting shoes for different types of exercises, goals, and workouts.